 Because the fringe is small, you can experiment with bolder color than you would commit to all over.
 It is a low-stakes way to test a shade you have been curious about.

-- Set the fringe in a contrasting color block
+- Isolates the fringe as its own color block

 - Pairs with any of the cuts above